lilamcodes/creditcardvalidator/README.md

 # creditcardvalidator
-credit card validator and generator
+Credit Card validator and Generator

 In my python class, we were asked to create a program that could validate credit card numbers.